adrian-panek/adrian-panek/README.md

 - 🔭 I’m currently working on my own homelab, where I run two nodes K8S cluster
 - 🌱 I’m currently learning Terraform in Azure
 - 👯 I’m looking to collaborate on Cloud-native solutions or backend development
-- 📫 How to reach me: LinkedIn link above
+- 📫 How to reach me: LinkedIn (link above or in bio)